Uncovering Real-Time Bugs with Specialized RTOS Tools

 Clearly, the stack for the task that uses 92% should be increased to bring it back below the 70% range.
 The task stack that is Yellow is the idle task, and, at 77%, it will generally not be an issue unless you add code to the idle task callback function (this depends on the RTOS you use).

-Some RTOSs actually measure the worst-case interrupt disable time on a per-task basis as shown in the μC/Probe screenshot below.
+Some RTOSes actually measure the worst-case interrupt disable time on a per-task basis as shown in the μC/Probe screenshot below.
 This information is invaluable if you are trying to satisfy real-time deadlines.

 task that disables interrupts the longest is highlighted in Red.
 This allows you to quickly identify potential outliers, especially in large and complex applications.

-If the largest interrupt disable time is caused by the RTOS, then you might not be able to do much about it except possibly:
+If the largest interrupt disable time is caused by the RTOS, you might not be able to do much about it except possibly the following:

 - Increase the clock rate of your CPU.
 Unfortunately, this is rarely an option since other factors might have decided the ideal CPU clock frequency.

 - Use non-Kernel Aware interrupts to handle your highly time-sensitive code.